pchapin/typescript/README.md

    repository.

-2. If you have a (preferably) empty repository for your project, copy all the files from this skeleton into your repository.
-If you are building a project without Git, you can work with this skeleton directly.
+2. If you have a (preferably) empty repository for your project, copy all the files from this template into your repository.
+If you are building a project without Git, you can work with this template directly.

-3. This skeleton contains editor configurations for Visual Studio Code (in `.vscode`)and JetBrains IDEs (in `.idea`).
+3. This template contains configurations for Visual Studio Code (in `.vscode`)and JetBrains IDEs (in `.idea`).
 You can delete either or both of those folders if you are not using those editors.

 4. Change the name of the project at the top of `package.json` to something more appropriate for your project.
 Adjust the version number in that file as well, if desired.